Where are you moving to?

 WA State History Museum

-The Washington State History Museum was opened in 1996 and sits adjacent to historic Union Station, which is home to a rail network station and several new-built apartments in the heart of Tacoma’s public improvement district.
-The WA State History Museum features hands-on exhibits that relate to Washington state, the Pacific Northwest, women’s suffrage, industrialization, and Native American tribes.
+The Washington State History Museum was opened in 1996 and sits adjacent to historic Union Station, which is home to a rail network station and several newly built apartments in the heart of Tacoma’s public improvement district.
+The WA State History Museum features hands-on exhibits that relate to Washington State, the Pacific Northwest, women’s suffrage, industrialization, and Native American tribes.

 Most notably, the WA State History Museum is also home to the state’s largest permanent model train layout, which covers 1,700 sq ft and recreates scenes from the historic Union Station.